ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/indexing.markdown

 As each shard holds and manages a unique dataset, indexing is performed per-shard and indexes are stored only on the shard that created and uses them.

-## Map-Reduce Indexes in a Sharded Database
+## Map-Reduce Indexes on a Sharded Database

 Map-reduce indexes on a sharded database are used to reduce data both over each shard during indexation, and on the orchestrator machine each time a query uses them.